abasile1-tech/flash-card-application/README.md

  - Allow cards to be reordered
  - Add a backup for the database
  - Allow the dropdown menu to disappear when somewhere else on the page is clicked
- - Make the Decks look like more than just buttons
-   - perhaps they could look like notebooks with a background image
-   - perhaps they could each have a user-choosable color to allow for further customization
+ - Allow each notebook to have a user-choosable color to allow for further customization